WES’s response to COVID-19 can be found HERE.

-Each division incorporates several community service projects into their classroom calendars each year.
-WES students, in addition to participating in extracurricular service projects, have the option to join WES community members in our “First Friday” program.
+Students have the option to join WES community members in our “First Friday” program.

 Students are invited to sign up to the service opportunity of their choosing prior to the “First Friday.”
 Examples of First Friday opportunities include recycling markers through the Crayola ColorCycle program, assembling toiletry bags for homeless shelters, designing “Kindness Rocks,” traveling to the Sunrise Assisted Living to read to the elderly, working with students at the Rosemount Center, cleaning up Little Falls Parkway, and creating cat toys and blankets for distribution at the Animal Welfare League of Alexandria.

-Annual school-wide service projects include the canned food drive benefitting Martha’s Table, and a Coat Drive benefitting the Church of the Epiphany.
+Annual school-wide service projects include the canned food drive benefitting Martha’s Table and a coat drive benefitting the Church of the Epiphany.